AnnaRogers04/SMGQuarry/Development_Journal.md

 ### Negative Analysis
 Due to lack of motivation between blueprints I found it hard to add more mechanics.
 I know if I was motivated I could have doubled what I did for this project.
 While im happy with my QTE system, its the only major blueprint I really contributed to this project aside from learning UIs so well I know it almost off by heart.
 I know I could have contributed more to this project and I am disappointed that mentally I couldn't cope with this concept.
 I feel the lack of attention from certain group members contributed to the lack of motivation, while that i'snt completely to blame it did negatively effect me.
 The harder it became to contact certain members the more it impacted the group.
 I had to help with more then just development like level blockouts, adding assets and textures and drawing the icons for the interact and QTE myself.

+There are still issues with the game such as audio overlaps (which could be have been somewhat fixed with a bigger layout, the designers said this wasn't important however.) and missing audio in the failed cutscene.
+Both of these things were Done by my designers and I did not feel I needed to correct their issues.
+They new of these issues but so decided they couldn't fix them so close to the deadline.

 ### Next Time